 Method #1: Bike Size Based on Your Height (The Easiest Method)

-This is the easiest and fastest method by which you can select the bike size.
-All it takes is to compare your height with the general bike sizing chart below.
+This is the easiest and quickest method to select a bike size.
+All you have to do is compare your height with the general bike sizing chart below.

 |Your Height||Bike Size|